francisco-ricardo/wkt2geojson/README.md

 **This project is currently under development and is not yet complete.** We are actively working on implementing the conversion features and refining the parsing process.
 Updates and improvements are ongoing.

+## Research Context

+This converter project was utilized during the research for the master's thesis of Francisco Ricardo Taborda Aguiar at the Federal University of Paraná.
+The thesis is titled **"Overcoming Synchronization Challenges in Machining Digital Twins: Transpiling Legacy NC Dialects to Enhance Interoperability."** The project played a role in addressing synchronization and interoperability issues by providing a tool for converting spatial data formats.

 ## Getting Started

 ### Prerequisites